hortonworks/cloudbreak/integration-test/README.md

 *com.sequenceiq.it.cloudbreak.CloudbreakTestSuiteInitializer*
 * Initialize cloudbreak test context for the suites
-* Store named resources in the context if given on applcication or suite level: blueprint, network, securitygroup, stack, credential, instancegroups
+* Store named resources in the context if given on applcication or suite level: cluster definition, network, securitygroup, stack, credential, instancegroups
 * Cleanup after the testsuite finished

 All the suite have to be started with these classes: